A User Guide to the Bipartisan Infrastructure Law (BIL)

 Beyond these policies, it will take not only a deep understanding and acceptance of how we got here but also humility and a willingness and desire to change our present and future, starting with policy changes at every level of government that seek to address the injustices that lead to disproportionate access to and acquisition of resources and opportunities for people of color.

-Key Labor and Equity Standards Needed in BIL Implementation and the Build Back Better Agenda
+Key Labor and Equity Standards Needed in BIL Implementation

 The BIL provides critical investments to support our nation’s economic recovery from the COVID-19 pandemic.
 There are a number of policy tools that can and should be used to help ensure the creation of good, union jobs that build pathways into the middle class and move us closer to creating a cleaner, more prosperous, and equitable future.